centreon/centreon-collect/tests/README.md

 - [x] **BSCSSGA2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with grpc transport protocol.
 An authorization token is added on the server and also on the client.
 All looks ok.
 - [x] **BSCSSGRR1**: Start-Stop two instances of broker and no coredump, reversed and retention, with transport protocol grpc, start-stop 5 times.
 - [x] **BSCSSK1**: Start-Stop two instances of broker, server configured with grpc and client with tcp.
 No connectrion established and error raised on client side.
 - [x] **BSCSSK2**: Start-Stop two instances of broker, server configured with tcp and client with grpc.
-No connectrion established and error raised on client side.
+No connection established and error raised on client side.
 - [x] **BSCSSP1**: Start-Stop two instances of broker and no coredump.
 The server contains a listen address
 - [x] **BSCSSPRR1**: Start-Stop two instances of broker and no coredump.
 The server contains a listen address, reversed and retention. central-broker-master-output is then a failover.
 - [x] **BSCSSR1**: Start-Stop two instances of broker and no coredump.
 Connection with bbdo_server/bbdo_client and reversed.